-There’s lots you can do to help native animals when the weather heats up.
+There’s lots you can do to help native wildlife when the weather heats up.
 Here are the basics.

 If you're concerned about native wildlife and how they cope as the weather heats up, why not lend a helping hand?

 The best thing you can do is put large, shallow bowls of water in a shady spot in your garden.
 Water bowls on the ground will benefit animals such as koalas, possums and lizards while raised or hanging bowls will give birds a safe place to drink and bathe away from predators.
 Refill the bowls regularly and keep them clean as some bird diseases can be spread through dirty water or bowls.

 It’s important to remember that many native animals change their behaviour in hot weather, including these:

-Koalas spend more time on the ground because it’s cooler down low.
-They also come down to look for water as the gum leaves they eat dry out.
+Koalas spend more time on the ground to keep cool in the summer.
+They also come down to look for water as the gum leaves they eat dry out in the hot weather.

-Unless a koala is clearly sick or injured, or doesn’t go back to the trees at night, put some water out, keep your pets away and let it be.
+Unless a koala is clearly sick or injured, or doesn’t go back to the trees at night, put some water out in a shallow dish, keep your pets away and let it be.